 The survey coverage was calculated by adding up the along-line distance of the survey lines and control (tie) lines as presented in the final Geosoft database.
-The survey was flown at various line spacing's, as outlined in Table 1.
-The control (tie) lines were flown perpendicular to the survey lines with a spacing of ten times the survey line spacing.
+The survey was flown with a line spacing of 50 metres.
+The control (tie) lines were flown perpendicular to the survey lines with 500 metre, tie line spacing.

 The nominal EM bird terrain clearance is 30 metres, but can be higher in more rugged terrain due to safety considerations and the capabilities of the aircraft.
-The magnetometer sensor is mounted in a smaller bird connected to the tow rope 33 metres above the EM bird and 21 metres below the helicopter (Figure 4).
+The magnetometer sensor is mounted in a smaller bird connected to the tow rope 34 metres above the EM bird and 18 metres below the helicopter.
 Nominal survey speed over relatively flat terrain is 75 km/hr and is generally lower in rougher terrain.
 Scan rates for ancillary data acquisition is 0.1 second for the magnetometer and altimeter, and 0.2 second for the GPS determined position.
 The EM data is acquired as a data stream at a sampling rate of 36,000 samples per second and is processed to generate final data at 10 samples per second.
 The 10 samples per second translate to a geophysical reading about every 1.5 to 2.5 metres along the flight path.